HashemRawashdeh/Enhancing-Wireless-Communication-Performance-with-Intelligent-Reflective-Surfaces/README.md

 Completing this section is useless now.

 ## Simulation Files
-<p align="justify">I might publish a paper from this project later on, and I don't want it published by others yet.
+<p align="justify">We might publish a paper from this project later on, and I don't want it published by others yet.
 Therefore, the simulation files are not included in this public repository.
-If you are interested in these files, send me an email at [rawashdeh758@gmail.com](mailto:rawashdeh758@gmail.com) provided that your reasons are convincing enough.  </p>
+If you are interested in these files, send us an email if your reasons are convincing enough.  </p>

 ## Creators
-This project was entirely developed by Hashem Rawashdeh and Mohammad Asaslih.
+This project was entirely done by Hashem Rawashdeh and Mohammad Asaslih.
 No other individuals contributed to the creation or development of the work presented here.

 ### Contact Information